Towash/CW1-UoS-2020/CW/src/readme.txt

 I have implemented the class - TowerOfMonsters - following the coursework specification.

 -Added a studentGuild variable, teamName1 and teamName2 Strings, and the studentTeam and monsterTeam teams.
+-Also added an int floor to track which floor(line) we are on.
 -File reading is done via a BufferedReader.
 For each line of the file a new monsterTeam is crated.

 -Added an addStudentGuild() method which adds students to the student guild.
--Aed an addMonstersToMonsterTeam(String line) method that takes a line from the .txt and creates a monsterTeam depending on it.
+-Added an addMonstersToMonsterTeam(String line) method that takes a line from the .txt and creates a monsterTeam depending on it.
 (See details in code comments)

+In the main method we create a new battle with new teams for each line of the document or until the studentGuild has no alive members yet.